peethree/machine-learning/README.md

  #

- In conclusion: It seems there's about a 60% accuracy in predicting the perp based on race when using the available data in the model on race, but when making certain assumptions we can make the predictions more accurate.
+ In conclusion: It seems there's about a 60% accuracy in predicting the perp based on race when using all available data to fit the model, but when making certain assumptions we can make the predictions more accurate.